grimmelm/ctech404/ctech401/module_4/e1_quiz_if_statements/exercise_specs.md

 ---
 # Instructional Requirements
 ## Key Technical Outcome
-<em>This exercise will test students' comprehesion of if statements and their syn</em>
+<em>This exercise will test students' comprehesion of if statements and their syntax. </em>

 ## Exercise Context
 <em>This will be student-facing text which provides a high-level description of what this exercise is and why it's useful and relevant for them.
 Focus on one key objective for the exercise.
 You don't need to write a final draft of this on your first pass of the specs, just a starting point.</em>

 ## Exercise Instructions
 <em>
-Which is a valid if statement (select all that apply)?  (todo: hit space bar four times)
+Which is a valid if statement (select all that apply)?  (todo: hit space bar four times) (are we asking students to correct them?)

 if x == 4<br>
   print('x is 4!')